Welcome to the Premier Website for Professional Business Analysis

 Capital refers to privately-owned funds or other resources of value, which business owners expect to earn income.

-The word capital has meaning in the field of economics, oof course, but it also has several familiar meanings in business finance, accounting, and budgeting.
-In business generally, "Capital" turns up in scores of two-word terms such as capital expenditure, capital structure, or capital gains.
+The word Capital has meaning in the field of economics, oof course, but it also has several familiar meanings in business finance, accounting, and budgeting.
+In business generally, "Capital" turns up in scores of two-word terms such as Capital Expenditure, Capital Structure, and Capital Gains.

 Define Capital